codeigniter4/docs-update/docs/concepts/http.md

     . . .
     </html>

 The response tells the client what version of the HTTP specification that it's using and, probably most importantly, the status code (200).
 The status code is one of a number of codes that have been standardized to have a very specific meaning to the client.
 This can tell them that it was successful (200), or that the page wasn't found (404).
-Head over to IANA for a [full list of HTTP status codes](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml).
+Head over to IANA for a <a href="https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml" target="_blank">full list of HTTP status codes</a>.

 ## Working with Requests and Responses